LoopKit/loopdocs/docs/nightscout/loop-caregiver.md

 You can also use the *Loop Caregiver* -> `Settings` screen to modify:

 * Units used for glucose display: `mg/dL` or `mmol/L`
-* Include the *Loop* forecast display on the Timeline chart as well as the Glucose chart of the main display (`Show Prediction` is turned off in the graphic above)
+* Include the&nbsp;_<span translate="no">Loop</span>_&nbsp;forecast display on the Timeline chart as well as the Glucose chart of the main display (`Show Prediction` is turned off in the graphic above)

 ### Issue Remote Commands with *Loop Caregiver*

-You issue override, carb, and bolus commands using a toolbar similar to the one seen on *Loop*.
+You issue override, carb, and bolus commands using a toolbar similar to the one seen on&nbsp;_<span translate="no">Loop</span>_.
 In the example graphic above, the carb and bolus entries visible were issued remotely.

 Carb and bolus commands each require authorization before they are accepted.
 The authorization (*FaceID*, Fingerprint, or passcode) matches that required to unlock the *Loop Caregiver* &#39;s phone.